diogowernik/react-frontend-holding-and-investments/README.md

 - Create a tab for brokers with a list of assets by broker.
 - Think about the design of dividends
 - Connect Token Chart to the backend

+## Data Processing

+- For Charts
+- For Dividends
+- For Radar